murk-sy/manga-pr-guide/Guide.md

 - Fixing grammatical mistakes
 - Fixing quotation marks, apostrophes

 If you're a native English speaker or a fluent non-native speaker, spotting and fixing most of these should come natural.
 Regardless of that, even native speakers make common mistakes, such as misusing "they're" (contractive) and "their" (possessive) or writing "should of" (which is **never** correct) instead of "should have".
-While spell checking and most of the glaring grammatical errors can be found fairly reliably with a software solution, you should not rely on that.
+While misspellings and most of the glaring grammatical errors can be found fairly reliably with a software solution, you should not rely on that.

 Sound effects (SFX) or any particularly emotional speech may be translated fairly awkwardly with a lot of punctuation or letter repetiton, and it is your job to make them more sensible.
 Some examples: